David-T7/Instructor-Evaluation-For-HILCoE-Django/README.md

 ## 🧭 Overview

-This system allows students to log in using institutional credentials, complete instructor evaluation forms.
+This system allows students to log in using institutional credentials and complete instructor evaluation forms.
-The Academic Head can access summarized results and export performance reports in PDF format and Excel format.
+The Academic Head can access summarized results and export performance reports in PDF and Excel formats.

 ---